Quaternion-Based Sliding Mode Control for Six Degrees of Freedom Flight Control of Quadrotors: Introduction

-In this paper, we address the above challenges with the following contributions. \begin{itemize}[leftmargin=*] \item We develop a new quaternion-based 6-DOF sliding mode controller, avoiding the aforementioned limitations of Euler-based and SE(3) approaches. \item We adopt the method presented in \cite{lopez2020sliding} to eliminate the unwinding problem of quaternions. \item We apply a cascaded control design, where the position controller output in the outer loop is used to generate the desired trajectory for the attitude controller.
-We use a coordinate-free desired attitude generation method \cite{lee2010geometric} with no simplification of rotational dynamics, enabling effective flight control during aggressive maneuvers in the presence of model uncertainties and external disturbances. \item Our controller features global stability and uses the inherent characteristics of quaternion dynamics in $\mathbb{S}^3$ to achieve such remarkable performance. \item We compare our results with common controllers \cite{lee2010geometric, fresk2013full, bhat2000topological}, and show consistent improvements in flight performance while minimizing actuator effort and saturation. \end{itemize}
+In this paper, we address the above challenges by developing a new quaternion-based 6-DOF sliding mode controller, avoiding the aforementioned limitations of Euler-based and $\mathrm{SE}(3)$ approaches.
+We adopt the method presented in \cite{lopez2020sliding} to eliminate the unwinding problem of quaternions.
+We apply a cascaded control design, where the position controller output in the outer loop is used to generate the desired trajectory for the attitude controller.
+We use a coordinate-free desired attitude generation method \cite{lee2010geometric} with no simplification of rotational dynamics, enabling effective flight control during aggressive maneuvers in the presence of model uncertainties and external disturbances.
+Our controller features global stability and uses the inherent characteristics of quaternion dynamics in $\mathbb{S}^3$ to achieve such remarkable performance.
+We compare our results with common controllers \cite{lee2010geometric, fresk2013full, bhat2000topological}, and show consistent improvements in flight performance while minimizing actuator effort and saturation.